-Release time shall be granted for up to four (4) employee representatives to attend meet and confer sessions between the Union and the Commission.
-For attendance at other meetings between the Commission and the Union, up to three (3) employees shall be granted release time.
-Employees who participate in a series of meet and confer sessions shall be provided an equitable workload adjustment and parking for any authorized employee when meeting occurs on Commission property.
+Release time shall be granted for up to four (4)-five (5) employee representatives to attend meet and confer sessions between the Union and the Commission.
+For attendance at other meetings between the Commission and the Union, up to three (3)four (4) employees willshall be granted release time.
+Any union represented Commission employee on leave status is ineligible to serve as a steward Employees who participate in a series of meet and confer sessions shall be provided an equitable workload adjustment and parking for any authorized employee when meeting occurs on Commission property.
 Employee representatives that attend meet and confer sessions will be given 30 minutes prior to and 30 minutes after any meet and confer session to meet with Union representatives.
 If any meet and confer session is held offsite, employee representatives attending the offsite meeting will be given no less than 30 minute travel time to and 30 minute travel time from location of offsite meeting.